uwcse440/web-cse440-au14/_assignments/assignment2/index.md

  - scanned images of your storyboards and associated descriptions
  - discussion of your design and task choices (one paragraph)

-Images do not count against your page limit.
+Images do not count against your page limit, and are therefore effectively free.
 You should embed images throughout your PDF, keeping them near the text that references them.
-But ignoring images, keep the total amount of text no more than one page.
+The limit applies to the approximate amount of text you would have if all images were removed.

 Submit via Catalyst here: `link to Catalyst`